yeshaswiniOpsmx/enterprise-argo/README.md

 > **Tip**: List all releases using `helm list`

 ### Troubleshooting
-Everything installed but I don't see any applications.
+1. Everything installed but I don't see any applications.
 - If "full" installed is used (i.e. isd-argo-minimal-values.yaml), it automatically installs sample applications, including a working rollouts sample.
 - If connecting to an existing argo or adding a new argo, please ensure that the user-token generated has admin RBAC permissions.

+2. Clicking on an application in Home-screen takes me to a blank page or a page with an error
+- Vela service needs wild-card DNS and wild-card TLS certificates for this work due to restrictions in ArgoCD.
+- We can test it by putting going to "isd.VELA.REPLACE.THIS.WITH.YOURCOMPANY.COM", it should load and say "Failed to load".

 ### Uninstall